aiven/devportal/docs/products/m3db/reference/terminology.rst

 ==================

 Time series
-    unique series of data identified by a set of labels, containing value(s) for specific points in time
+    Unique series of data identified by a set of labels, containing value(s) for specific points in time

 Point
     A value and timestamp pair.
 This item can also include labels to denote which series of data this point belongs to.